deanmtownsley/Flash-X-snia-stage/README.md

 ## Libraries

+The code of the PARAMESH library for Flash-X is provided as a git submodule by a separate code repository named PARAMESH-for-Flash-X.  After successful initialization of the submodule
+--- see further below ---
+the code will appear as a subtree under `Grid/GridMain/AMR` in the `PM4_package` directory.
-The code of the PARMESH library is currently integrated into the GridMain implementation as a subtree and not organized or built as a separate library.
+The Flash-X `setup` and build mechanisms will take care of compiling this code (if needed for a simulation configuration); PARAMESH code is not organized or built as a separate library.

 Some applications and tests use external libraries that are expected to be already installed on the system where Flash-X is being built and run.
 The directory locations of such library installations